JohnTurnerPGH/quietkit-hexo-site/source/removal/index.md

 That's it!

-Repeat for as many times as you need to calm down.
+Repeat for as many times as you need to calm down  :)